Communication for Occupational Therapy Practice

 General Course Requirements:

-- Lecture: Attendance Requirement - Students must attend a minimum number of these sessions. - Must attend and demonstrate active participation in all lectures and workshops to pass this course.
-Student groups will present in the workshops and submit a workshop report, based upon the content of the lectures and workshops.
+- Lecture: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend and demonstrate active participation in all lectures to pass this course.

 Face to Face On Campus 2 hour(s) per Week for 5 Weeks